Phoenix Beverages: History

-The Millenium Pillar (1999-2022)
+The Millenium Pillar (1999–2022)

-‘The Millennium Pillar’ was an initiative aimed at enhancing the cityscape of Vacoas-Phoenix by erecting a magnificent statue at its bustling roundabout, colloquially known as the “ Rond-Point La Bière.”
-The Phoenix Millennium Pillar was a captivating piece of art originally crafted by the talented Hungarian artist, Ms. Zsuzsanna Szemok, with Mr. Pierre Lagesse serving as the project’s architect.
-The sculpture depicted the Vacoas tree, complete with its roots and a trunk adorned with basalt, mirroring the tree’s leaves.
+The “Millennium Pillar” was an initiative aimed at enhancing the cityscape of Vacoas-Phoenix by erecting a statue at its roundabout, colloquially known as the “Rond-Point La Bière.”
+The sculpture depicted the Vacoas tree, complete with roots and a trunk adorned with basalt, reflecting the tree’s leaves.
 At its pinnacle stood a bronze rendition of a nascent Phoenix.
-The bronze casting was executed by Forges Tardieu foundry, while the supporting tree structure was constructed by General Construction.
-This monumental stele, standing 10 meters tall and spanning a meter in width, was erected in 1999 to commemorate the transition from 1999 to the year 2000 and the 35th anniversary of Vacoas/Phoenix’s elevation to a municipality.
+The bronze casting was executed by the Forges Tardieu foundry, while the supporting tree structure was built by General Construction.
+This monumental stele, standing 10 meters tall and one meter wide, was erected in 1999 to commemorate both the transition from 1999 to 2000 and the 35th anniversary of Vacoas-Phoenix’s elevation to a municipality.
 It was officially unveiled on September 23, 1999.
-Today, a segment of the sculpture, particularly the Phoenix, graces the entrance of Phoenix Beverages Limited.
+Today, a portion of the sculpture, particularly the Phoenix, adorns the entrance of Phoenix Beverages Limited.